#RHONY Sonja Morgan Injures Josh Flagg Of #MDL Just Before His Wedding

-There are two stories about how Josh Flagg for Million Dollar Listing ended up face-planting along with Sonja Morgan at his pre-wedding party.
-A source who attended explained that Sonja was joshing around with Josh, and got a bit sloppy.
+There are two stories about how Josh Flagg, of Million Dollar Listing, ended up face-planting along with Sonja Morgan at his pre-wedding party.
+A source who attended explained that Sonja was playing around with Josh, and got a bit sloppy.

 “She pulled Josh’s jacket when he walked by, and he fell face-first into the table.
 They had to put makeup over the gash on his forehead for the wedding pictures.”

-But of course, Real Housewives ‘Tipsy Girl’ Sonja Morgan has another saucier story about how Josh Flagg got injured.
+But of course, Real Housewives’ “Tipsy Girl” Sonja Morgan has another saucier story about how Josh Flagg got injured.

-“Morgan claimed that Flagg fell over as he tried to look at her necklace, and she literally had to save him by — ahem — ‘grabbing him by the balls’.”

 Sonja said everyone was drunk, and Josh fell when he leaned forward to admire her diamond necklace.

-Real Housewives Sonja Morgan, whose 54th birthday is quickly approaching, lays out the timeline for the incident that left a scar on Joh Flagg’s face.
+Real Housewives’ Sonja Morgan, whose 54th birthday is quickly approaching, laid out the timeline for the incident that left a scar on Josh Flagg’s face.

 “We’d all had dinner first.
 It was several courses and wines at Tao, then we went over to the Beverly Hills Hotel, where everyone was staying.
-We were all hanging out, and Josh leaned over to look at my diamond-and-pearl necklace, but he, unfortunately, tripped over and I had to literally catch him by his balls.”
+We were all hanging out, and Josh leaned over to look at my diamond-and-pearl necklace, but he, unfortunately, tripped over and I had to literally catch him by his b***s.”

 Though Flagg’s husband immediately called it a night, Sonja said that Flagg quickly forgave her.
 And Josh admitted that the incident is in the past.